umardraz2004/Guess-the-number/Readme.md

 ## Technologies Used
 - **HTML5**: Structure of the game pages.
 - **CSS3**: Styling and animations for a better user experience.
-- **JavaScript**: Core game logic, user interactions, and DOM manipulations.
+- **JavaScript**: Core game logics, user interactions, and DOM manipulations.